- Key Takeaways

 Work on Your Body Language

-A Recruiter forms a picture of the candidate through their résumé, and it is essential to match the image they have in mind.
+A Recruiter forms an image of the candidate from their résumé, and it is essential to match that image.
 A good leader is perceived as a confident and positive person.

 During your interview, remember this and speak with confidence to impress your interviewer.
-However, do not come across as an over-confident or dominating leader who people will be afraid to approach.
+However, do not come across as an overconfident or dominating leader who people are afraid to approach.

 A Good Leader is Great at Many Things